tractoai/tractorun/README.md

 ```
 and update images in `./run_tests` and `tests/utils.py`

-## Build and push new image for examples
+## Build and push a new image for examples

 ```shell
 ./run_build examples_runtime --push
 ```

-and update image in `./examples/run_example`
+and update the image in `./examples/run_example`

 ### Run tests